-The Australian Government’s aviation security regulations restricts you from taking certain items on you or in your carry-on baggage through security screening and onto an aircraft.
+The Australian Government’s aviation security regulations govern what you can take through security screening and onboard an aircraft either on your person or in your carry-on baggage.
 Find out more about what you cannot take onboard your flight.

-The government’s aviation security regulations are a key focus of Sydney Airport, which has implemented regulatory security measures to ensure the safety and security of all travellers and visitors to the airport.
+The government’s aviation security regulations are a key focus of Sydney Airport and we have implemented regulatory security measures to ensure the safety and security of all travellers and visitors to the airport.

-Remember, while some security measures can seem an inconvenience, they are are in place to protect us all.
+Remember, while some security measures can seem an inconvenience, they are are in place to protect everyone.
 Please cooperate with the requests and directions of screening officers and airport and airline officials.

 Passenger security screening for domestic flights

 Visit the TravelSecure website for information about passenger security screening for domestic flights.